judgelord/PP475/docs/assignments.md

 ## Hone your critique

 Through additional rounds of revision, you will further hone one of your critiques, improving your logic and writing (writing can always be improved).
 I am mostly grading on how you respond to feedback.
 If you would like, you can include revision comments on the document in Canvas addressing any points where you feel context is needed for me to understand how you incorporated feedback.

+Again, I expect your annotated bibliography to grow significantly as your respond to critiques, bolster your argument, and respond to possible counter-arguments.

 - Week 10: One 750-800 word op-ed + annotated bibliography
 - Week 12: Revised op-ed  + annotated bibliography